SharePoint/sp-dev-docs/docs/sp-add-ins/ux-design-for-sharepoint-add-ins.md

-The following UX resources are available for cloud-hosted add-ins in SharePoint 2013:
+The following UX resources are available for cloud-hosted add-ins in SharePoint:

 -  **Chrome control:** Thechrome control enables you to use the navigation header of a specific SharePoint site in your add-in without needing to register a server library or use a specific technology or tool.
 To use this functionality, you must register a SharePoint JavaScript library through standard <script> tags.
 You can provide a placeholder by using an HTML **div** element and further customize the control by using the available options.
 The control inherits its appearance from the specified SharePoint website.
 For more information, see [Use the client chrome control in SharePoint Add-ins](use-the-client-chrome-control-in-sharepoint-add-ins.md).

-    **Watch the video: SharePoint 2013 chrome control**
+    **Watch the video: SharePoint chrome control**